Written by Mitch Tapner.

 Rising costs: Funeral prices have steadily gone up, often outpacing wages and inflation.
 Costs for cremation, burial, transport and professional services can add up quickly.

 Low income and savings: Many families don’t have savings to cover a funeral.
-For those on pensions, benefits, or minimum wage, planning ahead can be difficult.
+For those on pensions, benefits, or minimum wage, planning ahead for a funeral in the UK can be difficult.

 Unexpected deaths: When someone dies suddenly or young, there may be no will, funeral plan, or savings.
 This leaves loved ones to manage everything.